 I welcome the officials from the Department of Agriculture and the Marine, Mr. Colm Hayes, assistant secretary, Mr. Seamus Dunne, chief forestry inspector, and Ms Patricia Kelly, head of forestry division, all of whom join us remotely.
 We have received the opening statement, which has been circulated to members.
 We are limited in our time due to Covid-19 safety restrictions so the committee has agreed that the opening statement will be taken as read so we can make full use of the session for questions and answers.

 Before we begin, I have an important notice on parliamentary privilege.
 Witnesses are protected by absolute privilege in respect of their evidence to the committee.
-However, if they are directed by the committee to cease giving evidence on a particular matter and they continue to so do, they are entitled thereafter only to a qualified privilege in respect of their evidence.
+However, if they are directed by the committee to cease giving evidence on a particular matter and they continue to do so, they are entitled thereafter only to a qualified privilege in respect of their evidence.
 They are directed that only evidence connected with the subject matter of these proceedings is to be given and they are asked to respect the parliamentary practice to the effect that, where possible, they should not criticise or make charges against any person, persons or entity by name or in such a way as to make him, her or it identifiable.
 Those participating in the committee meeting from a location outside the parliamentary precincts are asked to note that the constitutional protections afforded to those participating within the parliamentary precincts do not extend to them.
 No clear guidance can be given on whether or the extent to which their participation is covered by absolute privilege of a statutory nature.

 We had a meeting here with the Minister of State, Senator Pippa Hackett, and her officials, some four or five weeks before Christmas and there was significant disquiet - to put it mildly - with some of the answers and information we got on that day.
 The committee gets the dashboard from the Department each week, which is most helpful.
 It is six months since the Department set targets for itself in respect of the industry.
 Unfortunately, every week we see that the Department is coming in significantly below its self-prescribed targets for forestry.
 There has been much focus in the past on felling licences.
 I have received a great deal of communication in recent weeks from the private sector from people who feel that there is a serious bias towards Coillte in the issuing of felling licences at the moment and that the private sector is not getting its fair share of licences.
 There is a serious shortfall in afforestation and in the issuing of licences.
 If we do not plant now, in 30 years people will say "What was Ireland doing and why was there such a shortfall in planting in these years?"
 I hope we will get answers from the Department on how these issues will be addressed.